 On 29 March 1958 the Proserpine Municipal Library was first opened on Main Street.
 Before that a small library with a limited circulation was operated by the School of Arts under the patronage of the Proserpine Sugar Mill.

-Miss P Banks of Ryde was appointed as Librarian on 17 January 1958 having been set the task of setting up the Municipal Library in an old wooden house which had been purchased, shifted to the rear of the new Council Chambers and renovated to house 1,200 miscellaneous books donated by the School of Arts and around 1,000 adult non-fiction books loaned from the Public Library of Brisbane.
+Miss P Banks of Ryde was appointed as Librarian on 17 January 1958 having been set the task of establishing the Municipal Library in an old wooden house which had been purchased, shifted to the rear of the new Council Chambers and renovated to house 1,200 miscellaneous books donated by the School of Arts and around 1,000 adult non-fiction books loaned from the Public Library of Brisbane.

 On 2 December 1961 the Honorable E. Evans, M.L.A.
 (Minister for Development, Mines, Main Roads and Electricity) officially opened the Proserpine Shire Council Civic Centre together with a newly built library at the rear of the building.